goabstract/Awesome-Design-Tools/README.md

 ### Augmented Reality Tools

 Augmented reality is technology that upgrades our real world adding a layer of digital information to it.
 The use of AR increases greatly day by day.
-That's why we collected here different augmented reality apps for creating, projecting and prototyping app focused on AR.
+That's why we collected here different augmented reality apps for creating, projecting and prototyping app focused on AR:

 * [Lens Studio](https://lensstudio.snapchat.com/) — create, publish, and share your own AR experiences for Snapchat with or without code. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Lightform](https://lightform.com/) — a design tool for projected AR.